 - Slip Stitch Loosely: When joining the picot with a slip stitch, avoid pulling the slip stitch too tight.
 It should be just loose enough to allow the picot to stand out without being too floppy.
 This gives a neat, crisp finish to each picot.

-- Count Your Stitches: If you're following a pattern, make sure to count your stitches carefully to avoid uneven picot placement.
+- Count Your Stitches: Make sure to count your stitches carefully to avoid uneven picot placement on the crochet picot border.
 This ensures your picots align properly and the border looks neat.

 The picot stitch is a decorative technique used in crochet, typically made by chaining a few stitches (usually 3) and then joining the chains back to the base with a slip stitch, forming a small "bump" or "loop" along the edge of your project.